 The tour includes:

-Tea/Coffee and local fruit tart in Maastricht on Day 1
+Coffee and pie in Maastricht on day 1

-Train ticket (incl bike) from Aachen to Maastricht-Randwyck
+Train ticket (incl. bike) from Kerkrade to Maastricht

 The hotel list below is subject to change and should be used as a guide.